spatialos/gdk-for-unity/docs/content/mobile/ios/ways-to-run.md

-# Ways to test your iOS client
+# Ways to run your iOS client

 Before reading this document, make sure you are familiar with: